seantarogers/EtwNServiceBus/README.md

 ## Do I need to be using NServiceBus to use this?

-No, the Consumer service is simply an ETW consumer.
-It can used to just listen for standard application trace events.
+No, the Consumer service is simply an ETW Consumer.
+It can used to create trace sessions for and subscribe to any type of trace events.

 ## To Run Solution And view the Trace Results